p-argento/uni/README.md

-This is a Obsidian Vault.
+This is my university Obsidian Vault.